-Some sources say Timochenkois a trained medical doctor, but there is no record of his studies.
-Most say he hails from Quindio, a coffee-growing province in central Colombia, which saw some of the country’s worst political violence during a decades-long upheaval that began in the 1940s and ended just before groups like the FARC emerged in the mid-1960s.
+Some sources say Timochenko is a trained medical doctor, but there is no record of his studies.
+He hails from Quindío department in central Colombia’s coffee region, which saw some of the country’s worst political violence during a decades-long upheaval that began in the 1940s and ended just before groups like the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia – FARC) emerged in the mid-1960s.

 Timochenko was trained in Cuba and Russia, and his nom de guerre was presumably chosen in honor of Semyon Timoshenko, a famous Soviet general during World War II.
-Timochenko’s rise through the ranks took place in some of the group’s most important strategic zones of influence.
-He is believed to have started his career with the Revolutionary Armed Forces of Colombia (FARC) in the violence-torn province of Antioquia, before moving on to the Magdalena Medio region in central Colombia.
+Before entering the guerrilla movement, Timochenko joined the Colombian Communist Party’s youth organization (Juventud Comunista Colombiana – JUCO).
+At the time, the JUCO opposed the administration of Alfonso López Michelsen.
+After taking up with the FARC, Timochenko rose through the ranks in some of the group’s most important strategic zones of influence.
+He is believed to have started his career with the FARC in the violence-torn province of Antioquia, before moving on to the Magdalena Medio region in central Colombia.

 Allies and Enemies

 Historically, the main enemies of FARC leaders like Timochenko have included extreme right-wing elements of Colombia’s political elite, some of whom have had ties to paramilitary groups.
 However, the FARC has seen its share of infighting as well.
 A rift formed in its ruling body when Timochenko assumed leadership of the FARC because Iván Márquez was also a candidate for the guerrilla group’s top position.
 Although the FARC handover mechanism seemed to sufficiently address how the rebel group replaced its commanders, the succession of Alfonso Cano became a challenge.